 I hope you enjoyed this story.
 More shopping adventures will be the subject of my next article.
 Your comments, questions, and feedback are always welcome.
 Also welcome are tips about great LEGO bargains and ideas for new city creations.
 Thanks for reading!

 Mark H. Avery is a LEGO Town/City builder and collector for over 30 years.
-This is the first of a series that will trace his personal LEGO experiences and offer his personal insights on LEGO related issues.
+This article is part of a series that traces his personal LEGO experiences and offer his personal insights on LEGO related issues.
 All opinions are his own.

 And you might also like to check out the following related posts:

 - My LEGO City: A Personal Story – Part 1